How to Lose Weight

 Each day eat 500 calories less than normal to lose one pound per week, or 1000 calories less than normal to lose two pounds per week.
 At its most basic, each pound of fat is equivalent to 3500 calories of energy.
 That means that eating 500 calories less per day for 7 days forces your body to burn off about one pound of fat for fuel ( 3 ).
 The fat that’s burned for fuel comes right off your hips, stomach, thighs or wherever you hold fat.

 However, it’s not just the quantity that matters.
-Quality matters too.
+Quality matters, too.
 Make half your plate full of non-starchy fruits and veggies, one-quarter of lean protein, and one-quarter of whole grains.
 Use healthy fats to prepare and complement your food ( 4 ).

 TIP: It’s deceptively easy to eat a few hundred calories but much harder to burn off those extra calories with exercise.
 Pay attention to portion sizes.